mudit811/Assembler-and-Simulator-in-C/README.md

 Shashwat Shekhar
 Shaurya Parashar

-Updated assembler is the final assembler program with test cases and errors handled.
+assembler.py is the final assembler program with test cases and errors handled.